a11y-spec/definitelynotValo/README.md

 after this you are done
 just open program and set FOV
-Note - i haven't added set up key the defaul key is Shift just hold shift
+Note - i haven't added set up key the default key is Shift just hold shift